craig-willis/csdms-2022-tutorial/5-external-data.md

 Questions:
 * What is "external data"?
-* What is a research data repository?
-* What is a digital object identifier?
-* How do I register external data?
+* How do I register and cite external data?

 Objectives:
-* Learn about research repositories
-* Learn about data citation
+* Learn about automatic data citation in Whole Tale
 * Learn which repositories are currently supported

 ## Use case

 A researcher is publishing the results of an analysis that relies on part of a previously published publicly accessible dataset.
-Instead of publishing a copy of the source data, they want to reference it in their published tale.  researchers get proper attribution/credit for published datasets.
+Instead of publishing a copy of the source data, they want to reference it in their published tale.
+The original researchers get proper attribution/credit for their published dataset.

 ## External Data in Whole Tale